gathering/gondulapi-techo/README.md

 - Cleanup admin-by-path stuff and associated "ForAdmin" stuff where admin stuff was on separate endpoints.
 - From "database_string" to actual parameters.
 - Add "REST" prefix to all Get/Put/Post/Delete/Update.
+- Order results by some attribute for certain endpoints.
+- Give init() a more descriptive name. restInit()?
+- Make sure REST result errors aren't shown to users.
+Add generic message if missing.
+- Server tracks: task_type=1 for classic, task_type=2 for gondul.
+- Add root redirect.

 ### Desirable Changes from 2021